 Project Types and Location

 FEMA encourages the mitigation of wildfire and related hazards such as flood or erosion.
 However, HMGP is available for the risk reduction of any hazard.
 Funding will be made available to the declared county or counties.
-The project may be outside of this area as long as the risk reduction benefits the declared county or counties (e.g., watershed mitigation).
+The mitigation project may be outside of this area as long as the risk reduction benefits the declared county or counties (e.g., watershed mitigation).
 If funding cannot be used in these areas, then it may be available statewide.
-Applicants must detail their respective process, including deadlines, in their HMGP Administrative Plan.
+Applicants must detail their respective implementation and management processes, including deadlines, in their HMGP Administrative Plan.
+Assistance will also be available for federally-recognized tribal governments with burned land from declared wildfires.

 For additional questions regarding tribal eligibility, please contact your Regional Tribal Liaison.